webiny/docs.webiny.com/docs/developer-tutorials/cms-element-creating-element-group.md

 ---
 id: cms-element-creating-element-group
-title: CMS Element - Creating element group
+title: CMS Element - Element group
-sidebar_label: Creating element group
+sidebar_label: Element group
 ---

 > If you are not already familiar with how plugins work, we recommend